kmm2003/PwnDocker/README.md

 cd ./PwnDocker

-./install 18.04 # ex) ./install [version]
+./install 18.04 # ex) ./build [version]

 ```

-- Easy to install using "install".
+- Easy to build using "build".
-- Please use the root account for the build process!
+- warning!)
+Please use the root account for the build process!

 ## Used